ashleychontos/sort-a-survey/README.md

 --------------------------------------------------------------------------------

-The work presented here was motivated by the TESS-Keck Survey (TKS), a large, dedicated radial velocity program using over 100 nights on Keck/HIRES to study exoplanets identified by the [NASA TESS](https://tess.mit.edu) mission.
-TKS is a collaboration between researchers at the California Institute of Technology, the University of California (Berkeley, Irvine, Los Angeles, Riverside, Santa Cruz), the University of Hawai'i, the University of Kansas, NASA, the NASA Exoplanet Science Institute and the W. M. Keck Observatory.
+The work presented here was motivated by the TESS-Keck Survey (TKS), a large, dedicated radial velocity program using over 100 nights on Keck/HIRES to study transiting planets identified by the [NASA TESS](https://tess.mit.edu) mission.
+TKS is a collaboration between researchers at the California Institute of Technology, the University of California, the University of Hawai'i, the University of Kansas, NASA, the NASA Exoplanet Science Institute and the W. M. Keck Observatory.

 ## Attribution

-Written by Ashley Chontos, BJ Fulton, Joey Murphy and Erik Petigura, with contributions from Corey Beard, Tara Fetherolf,
+Written by Ashley Chontos, with contributions from:
+- BJ Fulton, Erik Petigura, for HIRES-related functions in `observing.py`
+- Joey Murphy, for functionality related to exoplanet atmospheres (TKS SC3)
+- Corey Beard, Tara Fetherolf,
 Ryan Rubenzahl and Judah van Zandt.

-Please cite the [original publication](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract) if you make use of this software in your work.
+Please cite the [original publication](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract) if you make use of this software or TKS sample in your work.

 ## Documentation